-"Adjusted EBITDA" is a metric used by management which is net loss, as reported, before interest, provisions for income taxes, and other non-cash or extraordinary non-recurring items, including depreciation and amortization, share-based compensation, non-cash provisions, and the non-cash effects of accounting change in FVLCS of biological assets and derivative liabilities.
-"Adjusted EBITDA Margin" is Adjusted EBITDA as a percentage of reported net revenue.
+"Adjusted EBITDA" is a metric used by management which is net income (loss), as reported, before interest, provisions for income taxes, and other non-cash or extraordinary non-recurring items, including depreciation and amortization, share-based compensation, non-cash provisions, the non-cash effects of accounting change in fair value of biological assets and derivative liabilities, and public company transition costs.
+"Adjusted EBITDA Margin" is Adjusted EBITDA as a percentage of reported revenue.